Waller-Lab/parallel-lensless-dataset/README.md

 1. Prepare your images and homographies:
     - Place all the images you want to transform in a folder.
     - Choose the right homography matrix.
 E.g. if you want to map to ground truth, your input image directory should be of a lensless imager.
+    - Code is run at x8 downsampling by default.
+Make sure to change the downsampling dimensions to match desired output if not at x8.
 2. Run the script from the command line.
 The script takes in 4 inputs:
     - `--recon_path`: Path to the directory containing the input images.
     - `--matrix_path`: Path to the .npy file containing the transformation matrix.